alphaolomi/tigopesa-docs/docs/online_payments.md

 ## Payment Authorization via SMS verification code

-In the following countries the payment is authorization by sending a verification code via text message to the subscriber:
+In the following countries the payment is authorized by sending a verification code via text message to the subscriber:

 - Senegal